Seventeen years ago last month, I walked into the CareerBuilder.com headquarters in Reston, VA thinking it'd be another ordinary day at work.

 I was angry, confused, thousands of dollars in debt with my credit cards, burdened by $500/month car payments for my new VW Jetta, and free to sit around my apartment thinking about it all for months while I looked for a new job.

-As upsetting as it was to feel this loss of control, it turned out to be the best thing that ever happened to me.
+As upsetting as it was to feel this loss of control, it was the best thing that ever happened to me.

-Unbeknownst to me at the time, it was also the beginning of my new career as a travel blogger and entrepreneur.
+Unbeknownst to me then, it was also the beginning of my new career as a travel blogger and entrepreneur.

 While it's been 13 years since I started blogging on Go Backpacking, it's now been 20 years (March 21, 1999) since I bought the gobackpacking.com domain name and first shared my travel experiences online.

-To mark the occasion, and bring new readers up to speed on how I turned my passion for travel into a career as a successful travel blogger, I'm going to share my origin story.
+I will share my origin story to mark the occasion and bring new readers up to speed on how I turned my passion for travel into a career as a successful travel blogger.

-It's my sincere hope that by sharing my journey, it'll help some of you reading to take risks and go after what you want in life.
+I hope that sharing my journey will help some of you reading take risks and go after what you want.

 The two of her souvenirs I remember best from childhood were a handsome wooden boomerang from Australia and a black wooden spear from Fiji.

-Seeing these exotic items hanging on the walls of our home evoked a sense of wonder in me as a kid.
+Seeing these foreign items hanging on the walls of our home evoked a sense of wonder in me as a kid.

 I grew up in suburban New York, New Jersey, and northern Virginia.

-Starting at age seven, my parents took my younger brother and me on some family vacations.
+At age seven, my parents took my younger brother and me on family vacations.
 Here are the highlights that still stick out 30+ years later.

-My first big trip was to Walt Disney World in Florida at age seven.
-I mainly remember being scared to death riding the indoor Space Mountain roller coaster (to the point of tears).
+My first big trip was to Walt Disney World in Florida.
+I remember being scared to death riding the indoor Space Mountain roller coaster (to the point of tears).

 We returned a few years later and rode the outdoor Magic Mountain roller coaster.
 More tears.

-(Side note: In my twenties, I made it a point to get over my fear of roller coasters, starting with the old wooden Cyclone at Coney Island in NYC.
+(Side note: In my twenties, I made it a point to overcome my fear of roller coasters, starting with the old wooden Cyclone at Coney Island in NYC.
 I then rode a larger steel coaster in Hershey Park, PA.)